pdemonaco/puppet-sap/REFERENCE.md

 This class configures the sysctl parameters based on the values provided in sap::param::config_sysctl for each enabled component

+### sap::config::tmpfs

+Ensures that the tmpfs partition is configured per SAP recommendations Add swap space check per

 ### sap::install

 Packages are installed based on the selections provided to the main sap class using sane defaults configured in hiera.

+### sap::install::mount_dependencies

+When enabled this ensures that all necessary dependencies for mount point management are installed

 ### sap::params